origam/origam/HOWTOSTART.md

 backend\Origam.sln
 ```
 ### Open the Project in Architect
-Set the startup project to  **OrigamArchitect** switch the solution configuration to **Debug Architect** and run the project.
+In Visual Studio set the startup project to  **OrigamArchitect** switch the solution configuration to **Debug Architect** and run the project.

-New project wizard will pop up.
-Click Cancel to close it.
+Wait for the Architect to start up.
+You will be presented with the New project wizard pop up, click Cancel to close it.
 Next to go `File` &rarr;
 `Connection Configuration...`.
 There are no configurations as you can see.
 The status
 bar at the bottom of the application shows path of the loaded settings file.
 ```